jlord/sheetsee-cache/readme.md

 ### Client-side or Server-side

-Sheetsee.js comes in two flavors, [client-side]() and [server-side]().
+Sheetsee.js comes in two flavors, client-side (this repo) and server-side ([sheetsee-cache](http://www.github.com/jlord/sheetsee-cache).
 The client-side is the most approachable and straightforward, you just include sheetsee.js and the dependencies on your page and use sheetsee.js as normal.

 The server-side version is built with [Node.js](http://www.nodejs.org) and you'll need to understand Node and be publishing to a server that runs Node.js apps.
 This version saves the data on the server so that the browser doesn't have to fetch from Google at every request, which can sometimes be slow.
 You can set when the cache expires.
 It also allows for offline development, huzzah!